drodsou/comp/qomp/README.md

 Forget all use qomp (defineCE2)

 TODO

+- qpResponsible
+- extended upd and evt other than innerhtml and click

 - examples ssr, vanilla, react, vue
 - ui components time (md min, more)
 - lifecycle willMount...